 You know the importance of gathering feedback but are concerned about annoying your customers.
 Fair point.
-Here is our 5 key tips for how to ask for feedback without being too forceful!
+Here are our 5 key tips for how to ask for feedback without being too forceful!

 Feedback is an invaluable tool for helping your customers maximise their experience with you.
 However, if deploy your surveys and feedback tools in the wrong way, they can quickly become more of a nuisance than a help!